Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Introduction

 \subsubsection{Undirected robust expanders}

 In~\cite{KellyII}, we also derive an undirected version of Theorem~\ref{decomp}, where instead of the `robust outneighbourhood' we consider the `robust neighbourhood'.
-As a corollary of this undirected version, we obtain the following approximate version of a conjecture of Nash-Williams~\cite{Nash-Williams71b}. \begin{theorem} For every $\eps>0$ there exists $n_0$ such that every $r$-regular graph $G$ on $n\ge n_0$ vertices, where $r\ge (1/2+\eps)n$ is even, has a Hamilton decomposition. \end{theorem} The conjecture of Nash-Williams asserts that the $\eps n$ error term can be removed.
+As an immediate corollary of this undirected version, we obtain the following approximate version of the `Hamilton decomposition conjecture' of Nash-Williams~\cite{Nash-Williams71b}. \begin{theorem} For every $\eps>0$ there exists $n_0$ such that every $r$-regular graph $G$ on $n\ge n_0$ vertices, where $r\ge (1/2+\eps)n$ is even, has a Hamilton decomposition. \end{theorem} The conjecture of Nash-Williams asserts that the $\eps n$ error term can be removed.
 Theorem~\ref{reggraph} improves results by Christofides, K\"uhn and Osthus~\cite{CKO} as well as Perkovic and Reed~\cite{PRedges}.
-As a further corollary to Theorem~\ref{decomp} and its undirected version, in~\cite{KellyII} we obtain sharp bounds on the size of an optimal packing of edge-disjoint Hamilton cycles in a (di-)graph of given minimum (semi-)degree $d$ for a large range of $d$.

 Finally, the undirected version of Theorem~\ref{decomp} easily implies that every even-regular dense quasi-random graph has a Hamilton decomposition.
 An approximate version of this result was proved earlier by Frieze and Krivelevich~\cite{fk}.
 Our undirected decomposition result implies e.g.~a recent result of Alspach, Bryant and Dyer~\cite{Paley} that every Paley graph has a Hamilton decomposition (for the case of large graphs).
 Our undirected decomposition result also implies that with high probability, dense random regular graphs of even degree have a Hamilton decomposition.
 (Hamilton decompositions of random regular graphs of bounded degree have already been studied intensively.)
 These and other related results are discussed in more detail in~\cite{KellyII}.